From simple beginnings to health system leadership

 Since the mid-1980s, the Royal College has become increasingly active in issues that are important to Canadians.
 Aboriginal health, injury prevention, patient safety and health human resources are just a few public policy areas to which the Royal College has leant its voice.

-In 2009, Royal College Canada International was established, which serves as the Royal College’s mechanism for facilitating international initiatives.
+In 2009, Royal College Canada International was established to serve as the Royal College’s mechanism for facilitating international initiatives.
 Expanding activities in the international arena include the Royal College’s collaborative relationships with sister colleges in other countries.